BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   technically different items)*
 * "ERROR MESSAGE" Ahab (the one used by Master Gee).
 Regular Ahabs will still spawn, though.
+* "Winter is Over" relic, which you can get from Ghost in The Burrows.
+  It's a pretty underwhelming relic on its own, and has a guaranteed spawn point anyway.

+The effervescent-level relics and shields (Mouthwash, Hard Carry, Retainer, and Easy Mode), like effervescent weapons, can be found as world drops, but at reduced weights, since those are very special-purpose and have clearly-defined acquisition methods.

 A handful of containers will only ever drop common-level gear: